-Item 6.
-Management's Discussion and Analysis
+Item 5.
+Management's Discussion and Analysis of Financial Condition and Results of Operations

-The financial statements have been prepared in accordance with Philippine Financial Reporting Standards (PFRS).
+The financial statements have been prepared in accordance with PFRS.

-The Group's consolidated total assets stood at P983.6 billion as of December 31, 2018, 17.6% or P147.2 billion higher compared to P836.4 billion reported as of December 31, 2017.
-Changes (more than 5%) in assets were registered in the following accounts:
+The Group's consolidated total assets stood at P983.7 billion as of December 31, 2018, 17.6% or P147.5 billion higher compared to P836.2 billion reported as of December 31, 2017.
+Changes (of more than 5%) in assets were registered in the following accounts: